Igor Galo

 Igor Galo (born 5 December 1948) is Yugoslav and Croatian actor, best known for his work in Sam Peckinpah's Cross of Iron.

 Biography

 He was born on 5 December 1948 in Ćuprija, SR Serbia, FPR Yugoslavia in Croatian family.
 His father was Yugoslav army officer.
 After moving around Yugoslavia his family settled in Pula where Galo completed gymnasium high school in 1967.
 He enrolled into the University of Zagreb forestry and economics studies but quickly dropped out when he started his acting career in 1968.
 Over the years he appeared in over 60 cinematic and TV roles out of which at least 22 were lead role.
 Beyond the former Yugoslavia he appeared as Lieutenant Meyer in 1977 Cross of Iron.

-In 2017, Igor Galo has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
+In 2017, Galo signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.